Optimal realisations of two-dimensional, totally-decomposable metrics: Preliminaries and previous results

 As mentioned in the introduction, not all optimal realisations are homeomorphic to subgraphs of the tight-span.
 However, we will now present some properties of optimal realisations that will guarantee this property.
-If $(G,w)$ is a weighted graph and $A\subseteq V(G)$, we denote by $\Gamma(G,w;A)$ the set of shortest paths in $G$ connecting elements of $A$.
-An optimal realisation $(G,w)$ of a metric space $(X,d)$ is called \emph{path-saturated} if $|\Gamma(G,w;X)|\geq |\Gamma(G',w';X)|$ holds for all optimal realisations $(G',w')$ of $(X,d)$.
+If $(G,w)$ is a weighted graph and $A\subseteq V(G)$, we denote by $\Gamma(G,w;A)$ the set of all pairwise distinct shortest paths in $G$ connecting elements of $A$.
+By~\cite[Proposition~7.1]{KLMW}, for each metric space $(X,d)$ there exists a \emph{path-saturated} optimal realisation $(G,w)$ of $(X,d)$ such that $|\Gamma(G,w;X)|\geq |\Gamma(G',w';X)|$ holds for all optimal realisations $(G',w')$ of $(X,d)$.
 If in addition the number of vertices $V(G)$ is minimal among all path-saturated realisations of $(X,d)$, then $(G,w)$ is called a \emph{minimal path-saturated realisation} of $(X,d)$.

 Now, if $(X,d)$ is a (not necessarily finite) metric space, a function $\gamma:[0,1]\to X$ is called a \emph{geodesic} in $(X,d)$ if for all $a<b<c\in [0,1]$ one has $d(\gamma(a),\gamma(c))=d(\gamma(a),\gamma(b))+d(\gamma(b),\gamma(c))$.
 Note that this implies that $\gamma$ is continuous.
 A map $\psi:X \to X'$ between two arbitrary metric spaces $(X,d)$ and $(X',d')$ is called {\em non-expansive}, if $d'\big(\psi(x_1),\psi(x_2)\big) \le d(x_1,x_2)$ for all $x_1,x_2 \in X$.
 If $\psi^{-1}$ exists and is non-expansive, too, $\psi$ is an \emph{isometry} and $(X,d)$ and $(X',d')$ are said to be \emph{isometric}.